Poujhit/Neumorphic-Clock-App/README.md

 To try this app go to [this Link](https://github.com/Poujhit/Neumorphic-Clock-App/releases/tag/v1.0.0) to download the APK of the app.
 Choose the Appropriate architecture version for your device.

 Suggestions are Welcome.
 Any issues just open an issue.
-I reach you as soon as possible.
+I will reach you as soon as possible.

 ## About Me
 - [My Works](https://github.com/Poujhit)